karloescota/exp/README.md

 A bare-bones Exp-enses tracker.
 This web app allows you to record your expenses and income and helps you budget your finances.

 We were personally using a free expenses tracker app on mobile and I decided to build this as a challenge.
 It only caters to mobile for now.
-This is still a work in a progress but already useable.
+This is still a work in progress but already useable.
 Just sprinkle more elixir into it. ;)

 Built using Elixir and Phoenix and running LiveView!